-General learning goal: The student will understand the basic symptoms of terms identified with SCDS and demonstrate basic techniques in dealing with such problems.
+General Learning Goal: The student will understand the basic symptoms of terms identified with SCDS and demonstrate basic techniques in dealing with such problems.

-1. The student will understand the basic symptoms of SCDS and demonstrate basic handling techniques, including but not limited to:
+- 1. The student will understand the basic symptoms of SCDS and demonstrate basic handling techniques, including but not limited to:

 - a.
 Introduction and Background of SCDS

 - b.
 Associated Syndromes

 - (1) Cocaine psychosis

 - (2) Excited Delirium

 - (3) Respiratory Compromise

 - c.
 Identifiable symptoms and behavioral patterns

 - d.
 Compliance tactics

 - e.
 Restraints

 - f.
 Discussion of research

-- g.
-Discussion of team submission techniques

-- (1) Multi officer techniques for controlling a suspect.

-- (2) Officer surround suspect

-- (3) "Trigger" word for action

-- (4) Limb control: handcuff and or hobble

-- (5) Sit subject up in upright position

-- (6) Decision as to medical transport or police transport

-- h.
-Practical exercises and demonstration of techniques

-- (1) Tactical positioning

-- (2) Limb control/take-downs to include legs and arms

-- (3) Head and neck stabilization

-- (4) Handcuffing skills

-- (5) Team contact, control, and take-downs

-IX.
-RETENTION AND RETRIEVAL OF WEAPONS/INSTRUMENTS
+X. RETENTION AND RETRIEVAL OF WEAPONS/INSTRUMENTS